-- 1. From the Bluetooth music menu, touch Browse Music. - Touch the desired item.
-The number of relevant songs is displayed. - 3.
-Touch the desired music to listen.
+- 1. Touch Browse Music.

+- Touch the desired item.
+The number of relevant songs is displayed.

+- 3. Touch the desired music to listen.

 From the Bluetooth music menu, sound features can be set up.
 See "Tone Settings" under "AM-FM Radio" previously in this section.